Alan Pastrana

 Charles Alan Pastrana (November 20, 1944 – April 8, 2021) was an American football quarterback.
 He played college football for the University of Maryland from 1965 to 1968.
 In 1966, he set the Atlantic Coast Conference record for single-season passing touchdowns with 17.
 At Maryland, Pastrana also played on the lacrosse team and was named a first-team All-American defenseman in 1966.
-The Denver Broncos of the National Football League (NFL) selected Pastrana in the 11th round of the 1969 NFL Draft.
+The Denver Broncos of the National Football League (NFL) selected Pastrana in the 11th round of the 1969 NFL/AFL draft.
 He played for Denver for two seasons, including three games as the starting quarterback.
 After his playing career, Pastrana coached football, lacrosse and wrestling at Anne Arundel Community College, where he taught as an associate professor, and coached football at the Severn School.

 Early life

 Pastrana was born on November 20, 1944, in Annapolis, Maryland, to a father from Colombia and an American mother of Swiss ancestry.
 He attended Annapolis High School, where he served as the captain of the football, lacrosse, and wrestling teams.
 After he graduated from Annapolis High in 1964, Pastrana attended the college preparatory Severn School.